oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/apache-webtier/README.md

 ```console
 $ helm install --name my-release apache-webtier
 ```
-The command deploys the Apache HTTP Server on the Kubernetes cluster in the default configuration.
+The command deploys the Apache HTTP Server on the Kubernetes cluster with the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`